Last updated on December 4th, 2019

 How do you learn about your audience’s problems?
-Depending on your industry, there are plenty of resources to learn about groups of people.
+Depending on your industry, there are resources to access high-level information about groups of people.
 Here are just a few:

 - American Fact Finder